chris-alexiuk-1/GitGood-Branches/README.md

 While no one can explain it better than the [git documentation](https://git-scm.com/book/en/v2/Git-Branching-Branches-in-a-Nutshell) itself, I'll try and condense what branches are in simple term.

 Branches can be thought of as separate versions of the base branch - oftentimes called `main`. (though under the hood they're quite a bit more than that!)
-They allow to work on things like files, or adding features, all without changing or messing up the `main` branch.
+They allow us to work on things like files, or adding features, all without changing or messing up the `main` branch.

 ## How to branch?